Yasunari Kawabata: Early life

+Kawabata's Day of Birth

+According to Kawabata's family register, June 14 was his birthday.
+His biographer Koyano writes that, although believing at hearing to be born on June 11 and the June 14 of the family register being false, after he received the Nobel Prize in Literature (see below), letters of his father to that parents were found, and in one of then, Kawabata's birth was mentioned.
+The date would be June 14, so that, when the letters were discovered in May 1971, a second birthday party was held in June.

 New writing movement

 In October 1924, Kawabata, Riichi Yokomitsu and other young writers started a new literary journal Bungei Jidai (The Artistic Age).
 This journal was a reaction to the entrenched old school of Japanese literature, specifically the Japanese movement descended from Naturalism, while it also stood in opposition to the "workers'" or proletarian literature movement of the Socialist/Communist schools.
 It was an "art for art's sake" movement, influenced by European Cubism, Expressionism, Dada, and other modernist styles.
 The term Shinkankakuha, which Kawabata and Yokomitsu used to describe their philosophy, has often been mistakenly translated into English as "Neo-Impressionism".
 However, Shinkankakuha was not meant to be an updated or restored version of Impressionism; it focused on offering "new impressions" or, more accurately, "new sensations" or "new perceptions" in the writing of literature.
 An early example from this period is the draft of Hoshi wo nusunda chichi (The Father who stole a Star), an adaption of Ferenc Molnár's play Liliom.